LONG-TERM CARE

 Help loved ones live fully and safely in their home away from home.

-The population of the Comox Valley and surrounding area is just over 75,000 people, a third of whom are over the age of sixty.
+The population of the Comox Valley and surrounding area is close to 79,000 people, 35% of whom are over the age of sixty.

 This percentage is higher than any other community on Vancouver Island and higher than the provincial average.
 It is expected that the number of residents over seventy-five years old will nearly double over the next two decades.